finalverse/mutsea-o/BUILDING.md

 run
   `compile.bat`

-Or load the generated OpenSim.sln into Visual Studio and build the solution.
+Or load the generated MutSea.sln into Visual Studio and build the solution.

 Configure, see below

-Now just run `OpenSim.exe` from the `bin` folder, and set up the region.
+Now just run `MutSea.exe` from the `bin` folder, and set up the region.

 # Building on Linux / Mac